Frederick Banting and Charles Best administered insulin from the pancreas’ of dogs proving insulin’s efficacy in treating human diabetes

 Source: University of Oxford

-Credit: Photos: Frederick Grant Banting and Charles Best courtesy Library and Archives of Canada and University of Toronto Library.
+Credit: Photos: Frederick Grant Banting and Charles Best, Courtesy University of Toronto Library.